wp-plugins/social-dropdown/readme.txt

 2. Login to your Wordpress Administration Panel

 3. Go to the plugins tab, and activate the "Social Dropdown" plug-in.
-If there are no error messages, the plugin is properly installed.
+If there are no error messages (e.g. in the options panel or else-where), the plugin is properly installed.

 4. Insert `<?php Show_Dropdown(); ?>` at where you want the social bookmarks to be displayed.
 This line of code should be placed within the Wordpress loop (i.e. the place where your posts appear).